immcantation/enchantr/docs/vignettes/enchantr-vignette.md

 # enchantR reports

-The 'enchantr' package provides template parametrized reports to analize AIRR-seq data with the Immcantation framework.
+The 'enchantr' package provides template parametrized reports to analyze AIRR-seq data with the Immcantation framework.
 The different reports can be used from the command line, to be incorporated into complex workflows, or can be used from RStudio to create project templates.